How To Wean Kittens Off of a Bottle

 I tested my theory by putting some formula on my finger.
-If she age from my finger, then I knew she was ready to start the weaning process onto eating solid food.
+If your kitten licks your finger, then I knew she was ready to start the weaning process onto eating solid food.

 Now, Binx was unique in that hers was so sudden after she got better.
 But other kittens will probably start to show this once they reach their ideal age and weight.
 At a certain weight (that is different for each kitten) the bottle no longer fills them up anymore.